-Our curriculum not only provides our students with a broad foundation in the sciences and the humanities but also teaches them how to move across the disciplines and understand their dynamic connections.
-In our three signature programs—Meals, Reels, and Wheels—our students combine multiple fields of study and engage with our community in ways that build self-confidence and a strong sense of civic engagement and social responsibility.
+In our three signature programs—Meals, Reels, and Wheels—our students combine multiple fields of study and engage with our community in ways that build self-confidence, resilience, and a strong sense of civic engagement.

 The Meals program explores how food connects us to one another and places we love through classes, school-wide celebrations, extracurriculars, interdisciplinary projects, and, of course, eating together each day.
 The curriculum of the Meals program invites students to examine the food system and foodways from multiple perspectives.
 Through hands-on learning in the greenhouse, vegetable gardens and teaching kitchen, students deepen their understanding of science, sustainability, community and culture.
 Interdisciplinary collaborations with the Meals program and other academic disciplines bring learning to life in delicious ways.